-- Soft tissue sarcoma ranks fifth among cancer diagnoses for children ages 0 to 19 years in Georgia, accounting for 8% of all malignant childhood cancer incidence (Figure 2). - Between 2000 and 2009, there were 337 cases of soft tissue sarcoma in children.
-The ageadjusted rate was 12.7 per million.
-This is similar to the U.S. SEER rate of 12.5 per million (Appendix D). - Males were 16% more likely than females to be diagnosed with soft tissue sarcoma (Table 3). - The highest rates were among children between ages 15 and 19 years (Table 4). - The five-year relative survival rate for children diagnosed with soft tissue sarcoma between 2002 and 2008 was 73.9% (Table 9).
+- Soft tissue sarcoma ranks fifth among cancer diagnoses for children ages 0 to 19 years in Georgia, accounting for 8% of all malignant childhood cancer incidence (Figure 2). - Between 2002 and 2011, there was an average of 35 cases per year of soft tissue sarcoma in children.
+The age-adjusted rate was 13.0 per million.
+This is significantly higher than the U.S. SEER rate of 12.3 per million (Appendix D). - Males were 18% more likely than females to be diagnosed with soft tissue sarcoma (Table 3). - The highest rates were among children between ages 15 and 19 years (Table 4). - The five-year relative survival rate for children diagnosed with soft tissue sarcoma between 2004 and 2010 was 73.0% (Table 9).